White-headed vulture perched on a wooden log and leaned over.

 • Habitat

-White-headed vultures have an extremely large range throughout sub-Saharan Africa.
+White-headed vultures have an extremely large range throughout sub-saharan Africa.

 • Fun Facts